 454. PRESBYTERIAN HISTORY AND ADVANCED POLITY.
-The nolity of primitive Christianity, the rise of the episcopate out of the Presbyterian form, the recovery of Presbyterian polity through the Reformation.
+The polity of primitive Christianity, the rise of the episcopate out of the Presbyterian form, the recovery of Presbyterian polity through the Reformation.
 American Presbyterian Churches are given particular attention.
 A seminar course with classes at stated intervals.
 Prerequisite, Course 404.
 Elective, two hours, fall semester.
-Professor Nash.
+Professor dependency.
+Elective, two hours, spring semester.
+Professor Renfer.
+456. HISTORY OF FUNDAMENTALISM.
+This course traces the development of what is variously termed fundamentalism, evangelicalism, orthodoxy, and conservatism.
+The various areas and extent of its existence and activities within and without denominationalism are examined.
+This elective is conducted on a seminar basis employing lecture and student research.
+Elective, two hours, fall semester.
+Professor Renfer.

 455. TWENTIETH CENTURY CHRISTIANITY.
-An analytical study of such developments and movements in the twentieth century as ecumenicity on the American and world levels, Anglo-Romanism, fundamentalism or evangelicalism, and independency.
-Elective, two hours, spring semester.
+An analytical study of such developments and movements in the twentieth century as ecumenicity on the American and world levels, Anglo-Romanism, fundamentalism or evangelicalism, and intwo hours, spring semester.
 Professor Renfer.